fmerenda/StripperVilleUtils/README.txt

 321
 etc....

- - Pre-process the numbers of your strippers before you put them in the app:
+ * Pre-process the numbers of your strippers before you put them in the app:

    $ chmod +x ./formatInputListOfNumbers.sh && ./formatInputListOfNumbers.sh

       - The script will remove any whitespace, and empty lines, and leaves a comma off the last number.

- - Put your strippers into the source code:
+ * Put your strippers into the source code:

-    Open the StripperIds.js file, and
+    Open the StripperIds.js file,

     - gedit src/strippervillemiami/utils/StripperUtil.js, and paste that text at the top, ** on the lines between the '[' and the '];'. ***

-  - Now set the amount and the sender's address.
+  * Now set the amount and the sender's address.

     - Open the StripperUtils.js file:

           - gedit src/strippervillemiami/utils/StripperUtil.js
           - at the top after the intitial comments you'll see two lines: